open-forest-observatory/automate-metashape/README.md

 All of the parameters defining the Metashape workflow are specified in the configuration file (a [YAML-format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) file).
 This includes directories of input and output files, workflow steps to include, quality settings, and many other parameters.

 An example configuration file is provided in this repo at `config/config-base.yml`.
 Edit the parameter values to meet your specifications.
 The file contains comments explaining the purpose of each customizable parameter.
 You can directly edit the `config-base.yml` or save a new copy somewhere on the your local computer.
-You will specify the path of this config.yml in the python run command.(LINK)
+You will specify the path of this config.yml in the [python run comman](#running-the-workflow)

 Note: Please do not remove or add parameters to the configuration file; adding will have no effect unless the Python code is changed along with the addition, and removing will produce errors.